 Winter: boys and girls JV and varsity basketball, cheerleading

-Spring: girls soccer, boys baseball, boys lacrosse (club), co-ed golf (club)
+Spring: girls soccer, boys baseball, boys lacrosse (club), co-ed golf (club), softball (club)

 Parish Athletics is an independent organization run by a StMM parishioner on our campus, which offers sports for students in PK-8th grade.

 Yes, as of January 2014, we are authorized by the Department of Homeland Security to issue Form I-20 to non-immigrant foreign nationals.
 Non-immigrant foreign nationals are international students that do not intend to make the US their permanent home.
 They intend to reside in the US temporarily while going to school.
 International students should apply to St. Mary Magdalene School using the International Application in the online application tool which is available at the top of this page.

 International students at StMM are required to live locally with family members.
 We do not arrange host families and do not enroll students that are living with host families.
 Our philosophy is that these children are too young to be living with strangers for the academic year.

 Applications for the 2017-2018 school year are at the gold button above.